This is the multi-page printable view of this section. Click here to print.

 |

-The user can register and manage the image tag deletion policy.
+Users can register and manage image tag deletion policies.

-The image tag deletion policy refers to the policy that automatically deletes an image when a certain period of time has passed since it was first pushed to the repository.
-If the image tag deletion policy is enabled, the image tags (digest) stored in the Container Registry will be automatically deleted according to the set deletion policy.
+The image tag deletion policy refers to a policy that automatically deletes an image after a specified period has elapsed since the image was first pushed to the repository.
+Enabling the image tag deletion policy causes image tags (digests) stored in the Container Registry to be automatically deleted according to the configured deletion policy.

-- After enabling the deletion policy and setting it to use, the image tag (digest) to which the deletion policy is first applied will be deleted within a maximum of 3 days (72 hours).
-Subsequent image tags (digests) to which the deletion policy is applied will be deleted within a maximum of 1 day (24 hours).
+- After setting the deletion policy activation to use, the image tag (digest) that first receives the deletion policy will be deleted within a maximum of 3 days (72 hours).
+Subsequent image tags (digests) to which the deletion policy applies will be deleted within a maximum of 1 day (24 hours).

-- Image tags (digests) to which the deletion policy is applied are permanently deleted and cannot be recovered.
+- Image tags (digests) subject to the deletion policy are permanently deleted and cannot be recovered.

-Describes policy information that supports deleting image tags.
+Describes policy information that supports the removal of image tags.

 Support Policy

-It supports a policy that allows you to set automatic deletion and period for image tags (digest).
+Supports policies that enable automatic deletion and retention period settings for image tags (digests).

 | Support Policy |